Nelson bush fire 'looked like an atomic bomb', says fleeing couple

 The area had not had anything but shallow rain since early October, she said.

-Arden said she felt sure everything that could be done was being done.
+Ardern said she felt sure everything that could be done was being done.

 "While I'm immensely relieved there's been no loss of life and want to thank all of those involved in tackling this immense fire, it's clear there are going to be some difficult times ahead until we get the fire fully under control and people back to their homes.